 Here are some ways to use Mustard oil:

 Note: Since cooking with oil in high heat releases smoke and odour, make sure you keep your kitchen chimney switched on.
 If you are searching for “ kitchen chimney near me online”, explore our wide range of kitchen chimneys.
 A combination of looks and performance, our kitchen chimneys are easy to operate and maintain.

-If you are looking for kitchen chimneys that are low on maintenance, we suggest you take a look at our auto clean chimneys.
+Similarly, if you are looking for kitchen chimneys that are low on maintenance, we suggest you take a look at our auto clean chimneys.
 The oil and grease get collected in a cup that can easily be emptied, washed and placed back, making the chimney low maintenance.
-This adds to your convenience as there is no need for spending hours cleaning the filters.
+In conclusion, this adds to your convenience as there is no need for spending hours cleaning the filters.

-2. Canola oil: Canola oil is made from crushed canola oil.
+Canola oil is made from crushed canola oil.
 It has a light flavour and has a high smoke point.
-Because of its smooth texture, it can be used in a variety of dishes and cooking methods.
+In addition, its smooth texture, it can be used in a variety of dishes and cooking methods.

 Here are some ways to use canola oil: